jeadamek/divination-game/README.md

 🔗 [View on Figma](https://www.figma.com/file/7EeTKuevVMczzgTV90cibn/Jogo-Adivinha%C3%A7%C3%A3o-(Copy)?node-id=0%3A1)

+## 📝 License

+This project is under the MIT license.
+See the file [LICENSE](LICENSE) for more details.

 ## 🎯 Author

 <p>
-	Made by Jessica Adamek.
-Connect with me!
+	Made by Jessica Adamek &#128075 Connect with me!
 </p>
 <div>
   <a href="https://www.linkedin.com/in/jessica-adamek/" target="_blank">